evanthebouncy/program-synthesis-minimal/_posts/2022-08-30-generation-with-llm.md

 {% endhighlight %}

 ## encoding the spec and prog
 Encoding requires creativity -- you want to accentuate the information for the model to make the correct decision.
 The run-time of the transformer algorithm is O(n^2), which is sensitive to the length of the strings.
-Thus, I simply try to minimize the length of the spec represenation.
+Thus, I simply try to minimize the length of the spec *represenation*.

 Do keep in mind that re-naming the tokens comes at a cost of how the model can interpret natural language -- for instance, if you rename 'blue' as '+'.
-I am not too familiar with using language as specification (yet) but I will become good at it and tell you all about it when I can :).
+This is usually fine if you have enough fine-tuning examples (for program synthesis, we can usually generate as many `(prog,spec)` pairs as we want).

 {% highlight python %}
 def spec_to_str(spec):